 - Erik Schlopy pulled off a podium in the World Championships in St. Moritz with a bronze in the GS.
 He also placed 15th in slalom, while Chip Knight raced to 11th.

 - The second generation of racing Cochran’s continued the family tradition.
-Jimmy Cochran won 5 Eastern Cups and led the UVM Team while cousin, Jessica Kelley was named to the USST “C” Team squad.
-Kelley was the 2002 World Junior silver medalist in GS and had a FIS-B slalom victory in Courmayeur, France.
-She also won two Eastern Cups and FIS slalom in Jackson Hole.
+Jimmy Cochran won 5 Eastern Cups and led the UVM Team while cousin, Jessica Kelley was named to the USST “C” Team squad, and wins Nor-Am GS title.

 - Lauren Ross was also climbing in her career with fine finishes in FIS and NorAm races here and in Europe.